-- Average playtime is the average time spent in the app on a given day.
-This is calculated by summing the playtime for the user over the course of a day and dividing it by the number of unique users for that day (DAU).
+- Average time in app per day is the average time spent in the app on a given day.
+This is calculated by summing the average time spent in app for the user over the course of a day and dividing it by the number of unique users for that day (DAU).

-Sessions which span two days are counted against the day on which the session stated.
+Sessions that span two days are counted against the day on which the session started.

-At first glance the average session length and average playtime KPIs might sound alike, but in fact they are subtly different.
-Average playtime is calculated by taking the amount of times that all your app users have spent in the app for a given day and dividing this number by the number of daily unique users (DAU) for this day.
+At first glance the average session length and average time in app per day KPIs might sound alike, but they are subtly different.
+Average time in app per day is calculated by taking the amount of times that all your app users have spent in the app for a given day and dividing this number by the number of daily unique users (DAU) for this day.
 So this number reveals the average amount of time that each user has spent in an app for a given day.
 Average session length takes the amount of time that all your users have spent in the app for a given day and divides this by the number of sessions that were started on that day.
 So this number reveals the average length of a session.
 These numbers help you understand how your users engage with your app.
-Average playtime tells you how much time a user spends in your app on a daily basis.
+Average time in app per day tells you how much time a user spends in your app on a daily basis.
 Average session length complements this information by telling you whether, for example, users prefer a single long session every day or multiple shorter sessions spread throughout the day.

-A session begins when a session_start event is received.
+A session begins when Swrve receives a session_start event.
 You can specify a session to represent the interactive portion of your app (that is, the user presses start and the session calculates until the user reaches the end of the action), or the user’s entire experience on your application (that is, from the moment they open an app until it is closed).